puredrinkology/website/content/recipes/hot-chocolate-to-die-for/index.md

 - item: When just smooth stir in the cream.
 shortname: Hot Chocolate To Die For
 source: thecocktaildb
-title: The Hot Chocolate To Die For Cocoa
+title: The Hot Chocolate To Die For
 visual: '## LLM Prompt:Describe the visual appeal of a cocktail called Hot Chocolate to Die For, made with the following ingredients:* **Chocolate:**  A rich, dark brown liquid with a smooth, velvety texture.* **Butter:**  Adds a slight sheen and contributes